micutio/ComplexAutomatonBase/README.md

 Import ComplexAutomatonBase in your scripts by using "import cab"

 To remove, execute 3_uninst_dist_solus.sh or 3_uninst_dist_ubuntu.sh, depending on your operating system.
-This will be changed in the future to make the install and uninstall process distro agnostic.
+This will be changed in the future to make the install and uninstall process operating system agnostic.

 ## How to use it